 Dedicating time and resources to acquiring new skills in WordPress development and learning about advanced features such as custom blocks and block patterns could be an excellent investment for your career as a marketer, web designer, or publisher.

-And now up to you.
+And now it’s up to you.
 Have you already created block patterns?
 Have you shared any with the community?
 We would love to see your creations.
 Leave a comment with a link or your thoughts about block patterns.

 Carlo Daniele Kinsta